-The N79E715 provides the on-chip 256 bytes scratch pad RAM and Special Function Registers (SFRs) which are accessed by software.
-The SFRs are accessed only by direct addressing, while the on-chip RAM is accessed by either direct or indirect addressing.
+The N79E845/844/8432 provides the on-chip 256 bytes scratch pad RAM and Special Function Registers (SFRs) which be accessed by software.
+The SFRs be accessed only by direct addressing, while the on-chip RAM be accessed by either direct or indirect addressing.